The Roots of Calema

 Calema Now and in the Future

-Now 27 years later, Calema has added other “non-smoking” sports that complement Windsurfing, with Sailing, Kayaking and the newest sport Stand-Up Paddling (SUP).
+Now 31 years later, Calema has all the complementary “non-smoking” sports of Windsurfing, Sailing, Kayaking and the newest addition Stand-Up Paddling (SUP).

 Many things have changed since our beginning in 1984, but not our love for the sport and the desire we have to share it with others.